walkerford/chainlink-bridge-project/chainlink-project.md

 - Each node in the system provides an API to query the status.

-- Nodes are paid in LINK or native.
+- Nodes are paid in LINK.

-- Bridge supports combinations of lock/unlock and mint/burn token pooling strategies.
+- Bridge supports combinations of lock/unlock and mint/burn token custody strategies.

-- SDK for token authors and end-users
+- SDK for blockchain owner, token authors, and end-users

 ## Extras